-This quote is a great analogy on how not being able to forgive can impact our mental health.
-When you hold on to resentment, you will only hurts yourself.
-That’s why I decided this article on how to practive forgiveness.
+They say that not forgiving is like drinking rat poison and then waiting for the rat to die.
+This quote is a great analogy for how not being able to forgive can impact our mental health.
+When you hold on to resentment, you will only hurt yourself.
+That's why it's important to practice forgiveness every day.

 Forgiveness, in its simplest definition, is an act of mending strained relationships brought about by perceived wrongdoing.
-We encounter two types of forgiveness in our lives:
+But besides forgiving others, we should also practice self-forgiveness.

 This article covers what you need to know in order to practice forgiveness and become a happier person as a result.

-Both forgiving others and self-forgiveness are equally important and can significantly contribute to well-being by means of increased empathy, and decreased negative thoughts.
+Both forgiving others and self-forgiveness are equally important and can significantly contribute to well-being.

 Forgiveness is also a hallmark of great cognitive control, but more on that later.
 First, let us look at the two types of forgiveness we encounter.